penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice.md

 engineInputGHCSchema#/properties/ghcData/properties/onCallServices/items
 ```

-On call service of teachers who supervise the free time of students.
+On-call service of teachers who supervise the free time of students.

 > Property 'refPeriods' is required if there are more than one period in the timetable.